MediaComem/comem-archidep/ex/floodit-deployment.md

 in production mode.

 > :books: To run a Maven project in production, you must install it (i.e. the
-> `mvn clean install` command), which will create a JAR file..
+> `mvn clean install` command), which will create a JAR file.
 This is basically
 > a ZIP file of the compiled Java application, which can be run by any Java
 > Virtual Machine (JVM).
 Once you have created that JAR file, you could copy it
 > to any system that has the Java Runtime Environment (JRE) and run it there.